joshlin5/Automated-Pipeline-Runner/README.md

 - TOKEN: the token created by your git account
 - VOLUME: the shared volume value in case of bakerx is `\bakerx`, whereas in case of basicvm is `shared/cwd`
 - PROVISION_TOKEN: token for digital ocean account
-- PROVISION_PRIVATE_PATH: the path of public ssh key on the local machine, for the key added to digital ocean.
+- PROVISION_PRIVATE_PATH: the path of private ssh key on the local machine, for the key added to digital ocean.

 ## Process Involved in Setting Up the Pipeline
 - Used the learning from class and homework assignments on: